ainovalkama/virtual-cv/README.md

 All fonts are from Google Fonts.

 I started developing this website based on the gatsby-starter-default, but I have coded everything mostly myself.

+The project is always a work in progress, and I plan to update and better it forever.
+At this moment (January 2022) the page is the first version to ever see daylight.

 ## HOW TO RUN (development build)